Opera-bylina in 7 tableaux

 First performed: Solodovnikov Theatre, Moscow, 7 January 1898 (Old Style 26 December 1897)

-Sadko is easily the best opera I’ve covered so far on this blog—but it may be an acquired taste.
+Sadko is a wonderful opera — but it may be an acquired taste.

 Rimsky-Korsakov, one of classical music’s great orchestrators, casts his spell.
 For musical imagination and a sense of wonder, it’s stunning – but anyone expecting an opera like Puccini or Tchaikovsky’s Eugene Onegin will be disappointed.
 There’s little in the way of psychology or naturalism, but that’s not what Rimsky-Korsakov is interested in here.
 (Those who want a more dramatically conventional opera should check out The Tsar’s Bride.)
 He wanted to recreate the world of Russian legends, which are less known in the West.
 I grew up reading myths and legends, including Russian folktales, so this is home territory for me.